rkalescky/documentation/development_tools/debugging_profiling.rst

 1. Replace the current flag ``-O0`` in your ``Makefile`` with the flag ``-O2``.
-2. Copy the original file back, e.g.
+2. Copy the original file back, e.g.,

    .. code:: bash